- I've got a male boyfriend!

 Do you regret it?

-For Erni it wasn't so foreign to be gay.
-He grew up in the village of Tasiusaq near Upernavik - where a teacher was gay, his uncle is gay, and his father's cousin is a lesbian.
+For Erni, being gay wasn't that strange.
+He grew up in the village of Tasiusaq near Upernavik – where a teacher was gay, his uncle is gay, and his father's cousin is lesbian.

-- It has never been no problem for me.
-It just feels natural that I have a girlfriend on mine way.
+– It's never been a problem for me.
+It just feels natural that I have a boyfriend in my way.

 No recipe

-But that's a long way off for everyone. - I know several people who have been totally nervous about jumping out.
-Some cried, when they had to tell their family, says Erni.
+But it's not like that for everyone. – I know several people who have been totally nervous about jumping out.
+Some cried when they had to tell their family, says Erni.

-Support and acceptance means everything - but not everyone gets it.
+Support and acceptance mean everything – but not everyone gets it.

-- There are people whose families do not accept them.
-Some hide it from grandparents, even if the parents know it well.
+– There are people whose families don't accept them.
+Some hide it from grandparents, even though their parents know it.

-- Some fear that their friends, beloved family or siblings will drop out them.
+– Some fear that their friends, beloved family or siblings will abandon them.
 So they keep it a secret instead.

-- That is why it is an individual experiment.
-“How is that where i stand?
+-That's why it's an individual experiment.
+"How am I doing?
 How is my family?
-How are my acquaintances, and how would it be best for me to come out?”
-It is very individual.
+How are my acquaintances, and how would it be best for me to come out?"
+It's very individual.

-Today is Erni board member of the LGBTQIA+ organization Sipineq+, which was founded for a a few years ago.
-For Erni, it was natural to get involved.
+Today, Erni is a board member of the LGBTQIA+ organization Sipineq+, which was founded a few years ago.
+For Erni, getting involved was natural.

-– I have good friends, min family accepts me.
-I myself have a safe everyday life.
-But there are some who do not have the same resources.
-And fighting to have a better everyday life.
-I want them like to fight for.
-That is why I have become part of Sipineq+, says Erni.
+–I have good friends, my family accepts me.
+I have a safe everyday life myself.
+But there are some who don't have the same resources.
+And are fighting to have a better everyday life.
+I would like to fight for them.
+That's why I have become part of Sipineq+, says Erni.

-However, he has himself experienced discrimination.
-A few years ago he was in Sisimiut and out on one pub.
+However, he has experienced discrimination himself.
+A few years ago he was in Sisimiut and out at a tavern.

 - A man asked me: "Are you gay?"
-I answered yes - and then he slapped me.
-I became uneasy and have decided that I will never go to town in Sisimiut again.
+I said yes – and then he slapped me.
+I became insecure and have decided that I will never go out in Sisimiut again.

-There is still much to do fight for, also legally.
-Sipineq+ has, among other things, published a report together with the Council for Human Rights and the Institute for Human Rights.
-They have also the work to develop Greenlandic LGBTQIA+ terms.
+There is still much to fight for, including legally.
+Sipineq+ has, among other things, published a report together with the Danish Council for Human Rights and the Danish Institute for Human Rights.
+They have also worked on developing Greenlandic LGBTQIA+ terms.
 The work does not stop here.

-Sipineq+'s next goal is i.a. to ensure better rights for trans people - so they can have access to hormone treatment in Greenland – and for male homosexual couples, so that they get opportunity to be recognized as co-fathers.
+Sipineq+'s next goal is, among other things, to ensure better rights for transgender people - so that they can access hormone treatment in Greenland - and for male homosexual couples, so that they have the opportunity to be recognized as co-fathers.

 The dream of a child

-Because Erni acts the fight is also about something very personal.
+For Erni, the match is also about something very personal.

 – My big dream has always been to have a child, says Erni.

-But the legislation does not allow gay men to automatically obtain co-paternity.
-If his partner becomes the biological father, Erni has no legal rights, e.g. to maternity leave – unless he adopts the child.
-It does not apply to lesbian couples who already got that right.
+But the law does not allow gay men to automatically obtain co-paternity.
+If his partner becomes the biological father, Erni has no legal rights, such as maternity leave – unless he adopts the child.
+This does not apply to lesbian couples, who already have that right.

-- As it should at least be possible to stand as a co-father in the law.
-The thought that I have no one rights, if something happens to my partner, it makes me sad.
-I get the very bad of it, he says seriously.
+– At the very least, it should be possible to be a co-father in law.
+The thought that I have no rights if something happens to my partner makes me sad.
+It makes me feel really bad, he says seriously.

-Sipineq+ already has brought the matter before the Greenland Committee in the Danish Parliament, and the process is underway - but there is no guarantee how long it will take.
+Sipineq+ has already brought the matter before the Greenland Committee in the Danish Parliament, and the process is underway – but there is no guarantee as to how long it will take.

 Ready for r e g n b u e party

-Fortunately, there is too lots of good stuff.
-Several parents of LGBTQIA+ teenagers have become members by Sipineq+.
+Fortunately, there are also lots of good things.
+Several parents of LGBTQIA+ teenagers have become members of Sipineq+.
 And on Saturday, this year's Pride Parade kicks off in Nuuk.

-- We are really looking forward to it wild!
+– We are really looking forward to it!

-The board has laid lots of hours in the planning, and sponsor support has been obtained both at home and from the outside.
+The board has put in a lot of hours into the planning, and sponsorship support has been obtained both domestically and from abroad.

-There will be both one Sami drag king from Finland, a drag queen from Tasiilaq and a DJ from all over Iqaluit.
-The party starts in the afternoon and lasts well into the night. and the party lasts from afternoon to night!
+There will be a Sami drag king from Finland, a drag queen from Tasiilaq and a DJ all the way from Iqaluit.
+The party starts in the afternoon and lasts until late at night. and the party lasts from afternoon to night!

-- We just hope that the weather plays and that Air Greenland's planes fly, laughs Erni.
+– We just hope that the weather cooperates and that Air Greenland's planes fly, laughs Erni.

-But there is one in particular things he looks forward to.
+But there is one thing in particular he is looking forward to.

-- I am most looking forward to the drag show with the guests from Tasiilaq and Finland.
-It's going to be amazing!
+– I am most looking forward to the drag show with the guests from Tasiilaq and Finland.
+It will be fantastic!

 Abonnementer